spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   overrides the value in the EXTRACT1D reference file.
 If neither is specified, a value of 0 will be used.
 If a sufficient number of valid data points is unavailable to construct the polynomial fit, the fit will be forced to 0 for that particular column (or row).
+If "bkg_fit" is not "poly", this parameter will be ignored.

 ``--log_increment``
   Most log messages are suppressed while looping over integrations, i.e. when